 - Get those testimonials.
 He gives a framework on how to do this — on the phone, record the call, ask specific questions and follow up.
 One conversation with a customer can yield MANY quotes that you can use.
 And speaking of…

 - Communicate the testimonials.
 How many times have you gotten a testimonial and then NOT USED IT?
 Not only should you use the testimonials but you should use them everywhere.
 All the places.
 Internally, externally.
 His rule of thumb is that everything that leaves your office should contain a testimonial.
-(I took his advice and put three on my latest proposal, and I got the job!)

 - Create short, powerful case studies.
 There are four parts to a good case study: the problem, the solution, the value and a testimonial.
 I think a lot of people create a portfolio but neglect how the product or service created value for the client.

 - Communicate the case studies to people who can buy from you.
 Just like gathering testimonials, there’s no use in doing so if you aren’t going to USE them.
 You’ve written great case studies, now put them to good use.
 The author gives a ton of ways to get those babies in front of the eyes of people who can buy from you.

 - Make sure your existing customers know everything they can buy from you.
 They already like you, but ask them “did you know” questions to make sure they know that you offer other products or services.

 - Ask for referrals, but don’t call them referrals because no one likes that word.
 He really wants you to ask over the phone, which may be uncomfortable, but since when is growth comfortable?

 - Follow up with those quotes.
 You spent so much time talking to a potential client, gathering information and preparing a quote.
 Why are you not following up?
 The author gives a three-step process for following up over a period of three weeks with three emails.